TWTG-R-D-B-V/neon-product-documentation/README.md

 ## Service Desk for NEON products

-In case you have any technical question, or an issue to report please use the https://twtg.io/servicedesk.
+In case you have any technical questions, or an issue to report please use the https://twtg.io/servicedesk.